dehfachini/fylo-data-storage/README.md

-# Frontend Mentor - Huddle Landing Page solution
+# Frontend Mentor - Fylo Data Storage Page Solution

-This is a solution to the [Huddle Landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
+This is a solution to the [Fylo Data Storage Page Solution challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview